robertlarkins/preferred-development-practices/C#/Projects/PersistenceProject.md

 ## Connection String

+While the connection string is used for the persistence project's connection to the database, it gets used by the composition root (likely the Api project).

 When developing locally, one place for storing a connection string (or strings) is in the appsettings.json file under the `ConnectionStrings` property:
 ```json